At the start of your pregnancy it’s natural to feel both extremely excited and at the same time a little anxious.

 You and your partner may also want to write down a list of questions beforehand, so your other half can refer to these during the visit and make sure they’ve been answered.

 During your appointment you will probably discuss a lot of things with your healthcare worker.

 Two sets of ears are clearly better than one, so from a practical point of view it’s a great idea for your husband or partner to be present, so they can hopefully remember anything that you may not have picked up on or are struggling to recall at a later date.

 If your doctor unfortunately has to tell you something isn’t right then you’ll certainly want you husband there with you.

 Perhaps they can’t find the heartbeat, which could happen if you’re earlier than 12 weeks, you have a full bladder or a high body mass index.

 Or worse yet, you’re told that there is no baby – the words no expecting parents want to hear.

-In these situations the support of your husband or partner will be very comforting, so this alone is a reason why many moms-to-be want their partners with them at their first prenatal appointment.
+In these situations the support of your partner will be very comforting, so this alone is a reason why many moms-to-be want their partners with them at their first prenatal appointment.